jackyhuynh/MyDevKB/SoftwareDevelopment/PalantirPlatformDevelopment.md

 ---

+## **Conclusion**

-Conclusion: By following this guide and leveraging Palantir’s powerful set of tools, you’ll be well-prepared to build high-impact applications and dashboards.
+By following this guide and leveraging Palantir’s powerful set of tools, you’ll be well-prepared to build high-impact applications and dashboards.
 Whether you’re managing large data sets, visualizing KPIs, or writing custom transformations, Palantir has the tools you need to succeed.